 International students, unless they are traveling from Jordan, should arrive at Ben Gurion Airport during the weekend before the Intensive.
 The College can help arrange transportation directly from the airport to the College campus in Bethlehem.
 The cost of the transportation will be the student’s responsibility.
 More information will be provided about immigration at the Tel Aviv airport closer to the date of the Intensive.

-The application deadline is April 15 for the May Intensive which is conducted in the last two weeks of May.
-The cost of the May Intensive includes tuition for 6 credits for either Audit or Credit is $990.
+The application deadline is April 15 for the Summer Intensive which is conducted in the last two weeks of May (approximately May 15-26) .Students should arrive on the Sunday before the beginning of the Intensive, or earlier.
+The cost of the Summer Intensive includes tuition for 6 credits for either Audit or Credit is $990.
 Local costs (guest house – double room, two meals per day during the week, and transportation on field trips) is $1300.
 Note: Costs may be adjusted before May 2023.